joebui/Tasks/README.md

 Tasks
 =====
-This is an Android app created by Android Studio IDE
+This application is created by Android Studio.
+It is compatible with Android 4.0 or above.